Alejandra Abal

 Context

-RAMPmedical is an AI decision-support software that helps doctors finding the best treatments for their patients based on medical guidelines, clinical trials and patient data.
-However, in the standalone version, patient data was not stored -requiring physicians to re-enter patient information each time.
+RAMPmedical is an AI-powered clinical decision support tool that helps physicians identify optimal treatments based on medical guidelines, clinical trials, and patient data.
+In the standalone version, patient information was not stored, requiring doctors to re-enter data for each use.

 Outcome

 We launched the first version of the EMR and received continuous feedback from users and clients, which allowed us to keep iterating.
+After conducting unmoderated user testing, we made a major change to the navigation system, which increased average session time and made onboarding faster.

 Process: from paper sketches to mockups & prototypes